Well here I am.

 Painkiller adjustment caused some misery.
 I felt so sick and the anti-sickness made little difference.
 Felt like never finding anything funny again, ever.

 I had such excellent care in hospital.
 Every single person I met was just lovely...doctors, nurses, healthcare workers, cleaners, people who brought food, absolutely everyone!
 I couldn’t have had better treatment and I feel so very fortunate.

 i am home - where I am surrounded by family and friends who always make me laugh even in the dark times- and that’s what I’m hanging onto.
 It’s going to be slow crawl to get moving and I await further results.

 And I will keep looking for things to smile at.

 Well done for managing to see some brighter moments, wishing you a speedy recovery.

+Well thank-you.
 I never really expect anyone to read what I write !
+Wishing you well.

 You just made me lAugh among my tears at my own worries about bowel was having a cry read this and laughed out loud so thank you you have dried my tears tonight and I do hope you are ok x

 Hi Momof4uk How kind of you to respond.
 It's so tough some days to feel like laughing and I have to work hard at it.
 Glad I cheered you a little.
 Stay strong.
 With all good wishes x